Opthimo/e954e47f-3d9d-4707-bea3-1ef3105278f4/README.md

 ```
 List the output of all possible pairs.

+0, 1, 2, 3

+    0    1
+0   0    1
+1   2    3

 ## 3) Questions
 1. Why is the **order** of elements in a tuple important in the Cartesian product?

 2. Can you think of real-world examples where data naturally forms **pairs**?
+    cordinates
 3. What changes if you consider B × A instead of A × B?
+    the (order of the) result tuple

 4. How would you describe a function of three inputs using Cartesian products?
+    (A X B X C)

 5. Take a look at task 3 once again: What kind of values do you get?
 Do these resemble anything familiar from binary numbers?
+    First four digits of the (hexa-) decimal numbers

 ---